cxrodgers/ArduFSM/MultiSens/devlog.md

 One better would be to not just declare `linServo` as `extern` in the global scope of States.cpp, but to actually instantiate `linServo` in States.cpp and remove it from the main sketch.
 Currently, there are a few other references to `linServo` in the main sketch, but can these somehow be moved to States.cpp?

 In `INTER_TRIAL_INTERVAL`, we see `linServo.write(param_values[tpidx_SRV_FAR])`; it seems like we could wrap this line in a function that returns void and takes nothing, move the definition to States.cpp then just call that function from the main sketch.
 There are also a few lines that refer to `linServo` in `setup`, but it seems that these could also be moved to some `void servoSetup` function defined in States.cpp and just called from the main sketch.

-___
+##160505: Created working MultiSens protocol in ArduFSM repo
-##160505: A usable version of my multisensory stimulus protocol is now implemented in ArduFSM/MultiSens.
+A usable version of my multisensory stimulus protocol is now implemented in ArduFSM/MultiSens.
 I've run it in conjunction with testMultiSens160504, and verified that it works in the output file testMultiSens_output160504.

-Remaining issues: In a departure from existing protocols, I've decided to make reward delivery coterminous with the stimulus.
+###Remaining issues: In a departure from existing protocols, I've decided to make reward delivery coterminous with the stimulus.
 Now I need to decide how to deal with errors.

 I suppose having a timeout makes sense because I don't want the animal licking indiscriminately to everything; I want to know that the mouse specifically associates reward with a particular stimulus condition, so I think a timeout may be necessary for shaping behavior.